Click to toggle navigation menu.

 6 Real-World Scenario Flows

-Each scenario shows: Incident → First-party impact → Third-party impact → Which policy responds
+Each scenario shows: Incident, First-party impact, Third-party impact, Which policy responds.

 1. SaaS Outage from a Buggy Release (No Attack)

 Incident: A weekend deploy introduces a memory leak.
 Multi-tenant outage lasts 11 hours.
 First-party impact: Lost revenue, engineering hotfix costs.
-Third-party impact: Customers claim SLA credits and business interruption losses.Policy that responds: Tech E&O for customer claims.
-Cyber is generally not triggered without a security failure.Note: Many E&O forms cover failure to render services.
+Third-party impact:Customers claim SLA credits and business interruption losses.
+Policy that responds:Tech E&O for customer claims.
+Cyber is generally not triggered without a security failure.
+Note: Many E&O forms cover failure to render services.
 Check your SLA language and limitation of liability clauses.

 2. Ransomware Encrypts Production Systems and Backups

 Incident: A threat actor deploys ransomware, encrypting VMs and snapshots across your environment.
 First-party impact: Forensics, restoration, potential ransom payment, extended business interruption.
-Third-party impact:Customers whose data or services were affected may assert damages.
+Third-party impact: Customers whose data or services were affected may assert damages.
 Policy that responds: Cyber handles first-party costs and third-party liability.
-Tech E&O may apply if clients allege that your negligent service delivery caused their loss, but that’s less common in a pure attack scenario.
+Tech E&O may apply if clients allege your negligent service delivery caused their loss, but that is less common in a pure attack scenario.
+For a detailed look at how ransomware cyber insurance coverage works, including sublimits and carrier requirements, see our dedicated guide.

 3. MSP Script Error Wipes Client File Shares

 Incident: An automation script error deletes volumes across 12 client tenants.
 First-party impact: Overtime, emergency remediation costs.
 Third-party impact: Multiple clients seek consequential damages for downtime and data loss.
 Policy that responds: Tech E&O covers the client claims.
 Cyber may also respond if an attacker exploited the misconfiguration as part of a broader incident.
+MSPs evaluating their full coverage picture should also review cyber insurance for MSPs and how underwriters evaluate an MSP’s client base.

 4. Misconfigured S3 Bucket Exposes PII

 Incident: A dev team leaves a storage bucket publicly accessible.
 Data is indexed and downloaded.
 First-party impact: Forensics, notification, credit monitoring, PR, legal response.
 Third-party impact: Privacy suits, regulatory inquiries.
-Policy that responds: Cyber covers the response costs and privacy/security liability.
+Policy that responds:Cyber covers the response costs and privacy and security liability.
 Tech E&O may also respond if a client claims your professional error violated contractual data handling obligations.
+See does cyber insurance cover regulatory fines for more on how regulators factor into claims.

 5. Business Email Compromise Drains a Wire Transfer

 Incident: Finance receives a spoofed vendor payment update and wires $480,000 to a threat actor.
-First-party impact:Funds transfer loss, incident response.
+First-party impact: Funds transfer loss, incident response.
 Third-party impact: Vendors or clients dispute liability.
-Policy that responds:Cyber, if “funds transfer fraud” or “social engineering” is endorsed.
+Policy that responds: Cyber, if funds transfer fraud or social engineering is endorsed.
 Tech E&O is less likely to apply unless the loss traces back to a failure in services owed to a client.
+For a full breakdown of how this coverage works, see social engineering and funds transfer fraud coverage.

 6. Integration Project Misses Deadline, Triggering Client Penalties

-Incident: Your team’s delays cause the client to miss a product launch window and contractual milestone.
+Incident: Your team’s delays cause the client to miss a product launch window and a contractual milestone.
 First-party impact: Re-work costs, staffing overruns.
-Third-party impact: Client claim for financial losses under the MSA.Policy that responds: Tech E&O — this is a classic failure-to-render-services claim.
+Third-party impact: Client claim for financial losses under the MSA.
+Policy that responds: Tech E&O, as this is a classic failure-to-render-services claim.
 Cyber does not apply.

 How to Use Both Policies Together

-Start with Cyber to cover attack-driven costs and liabilities: ransomware, BEC, breach response, privacy events, and the business interruption that follows.
+Start with cyber to cover attack-driven costs and liabilities: ransomware, BEC, breach response, privacy events, and the business interruption that follows.

 Add Tech E&O to cover service and product failure risks: SaaS downtime your code caused, a failed implementation, a bad deployment, a missed deliverable.

 Tune your endorsements.
-On the Cyber side, confirm you have social engineering and funds transfer fraud coverage.
+On the cyber side, confirm you have social engineering and funds transfer fraud coverage.
 On the E&O side, confirm coverage for failure to render services and, if relevant, media liability.
 Both policies should address contingent business interruption.

 Pre-Renewal Checklist